 The Basic Teaching Track in Secondary Mathematics/Science is a degree designed for individuals who possess a bachelor's degree and appropriate coursework in mathematics or one of the sciences (biology, chemistry, geology, or physics).
 Successful completion of the program will lead to a master's degree and can lead to state certification.
 It is anticipated that students would complete the 36-semester hour program in one calendar year of full-time study, beginning with the Summer Pre-Session.
 However, students may begin the program during the fall or spring and attend part-or full-time.
 Students will be admitted to the program if they have: (1) an appropriate undergraduate course background and (2) an overall undergraduate grade point average (GPA) of 2.80 or greater.
 Students with course deficiencies may be admitted to the program but will be required to remedy any deficiencies before participation in graduate-level student teaching.

-The Advanced Teaching Track in Secondary Mathematics/Science is a Master of Education degree for individuals who already possess teacher certification in mathematics or one of the sciences (biology, chemistry, geology, or physics).
+The Advanced Teaching Track in Secondary Mathematics/Science (STEM Concentration) is a Master of Education degree for individuals who already possess teacher certification in mathematics or one of the sciences (biology, chemistry, geology, or physics).
 In addition to core courses, these certified teachers will concentrate on individual professional development by electing 12 semester hours of coursework from the areas of special education, foundations of education, instructional technology, or counseling.
 The GPA requirement for this program is 3.00 or greater.
 For more information about either program contact Dr. Jeffrey Lehman by calling (724) 738-2311.

 For admission and course information, please open the FACT SHEET